HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ## Installing DXClient using the container image in the Harbor repository

-1. Pull the docker image from https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab using the below command.
+1. Pull the docker image from https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab using the following command.

     ```
      docker pull hclcr.io/dx-public/dxclient:IMAGE_TAG